dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 ### Problem 329
 This problem was asked by Amazon.

-The stable marriage problem is defined as follows:
+<br>The stable marriage problem is defined as follows:

-Suppose you have `N` men and `N` women, and each person has ranked their prospective opposite-sex partners in order of preference.
+<br>Suppose you have `N` men and `N` women, and each person has ranked their prospective opposite-sex partners in order of
+preference.

-For example, if `N = 3`, the input could be something like this:
+<br>For example, if `N = 3`, the input could be something like this:
 ```
 guy_preferences = {
     'andrew': ['caroline', 'abigail', 'betty'],